luHub/dev-os/QUEST_1_THE_KERNEL_DROP_ZONE.md

 - core: "Linux request" to "Internal Logic."
 - hal: This is the "bare metal" layer.
 You’ll see the actual hex addresses of the hardware registers being flipped.
 - Makefile: How to build it

+### Study a driver source code

+As a staring point in 2026 we will start with the Linux driver for RTL8723BS.
+During this period it had some action in the mailing list and we need to start somewhere.

+During the first months the goal was to read the mailing lists, read the source code and find a suitable testing platform.

+#### RTL8723BS

+Realtek Wifi/Bluetooth 2.4 GHz that uses the SDIO protocol.
+This chip stills in production, is cheap, and has power consumption.
+It was popular in consumers electronics around 2016.
+Mostly in combination with Intel processor Atom.

+### Test bench

+Finding a suitable device to test changes and updates to this driver can be tricky since vendors keep updating chips in subsequent versions of the same product over time.
+With the help of the internet, is possible to find them.

+For our test bench we selected the ASUS tinker board S REV 1.01 released in 2018.
+Newer versions don't use this chip.

+Visual confirmation shown the radio chip soldered to the board.

+#### Testing setup